 The Japanese word for riddle is なぞなぞ (nazo nazo).
 Today I thought it would be cool to go over some Japanese riddles and let you try to figure out the answers.

 In each section below there will be one riddle written entirely in Japanese.
 Go ahead and read it and try to figure it out.
-Once you’ve come up with your answer, press the button like the one below to see if you got it:
+Once you’ve come up with your answer, scroll down further and you will see the answer in parenthesis like so:

 If you’re not sure about the answer, then read the explanation I provide afterwords.